-- 2. Athletes will not be permitted to wear and/or use any form of audio device while competing. - 3.
-The meet shall be run in accordance with the track and field rules as published by the IAAF. - 4.
-The appeal committee for cross country provincials will be decided at the coaches meeting prior to the competition.
-Each zone coach will be eligible to sit on this committee.
-Three of the zone coaches will be chosen by the race director to sit on the appeal committee.
+- B. Athletes will not be permitted to wear and/or use any form of audio device while competing. - C. The meet shall be run in accordance with the Track and Field rules as published by the IAAF. - D. The appeal Committee for Cross Country Provincials will be decided at the coaches meeting prior to the competition.
+Each Zone coach will be eligible to sit on this Committee.
+Three of the Zone coaches will be chosen by the race director to sit on the appeal Committee.
 Those chosen will be announced at the coaches meeting before the competition.
-In case any of the original three zone coaches are in a conflict of interest (having an athlete from their school involved in the appeal), the remaining five coaches will be alternates and will be chosen by the race director based on availability.
-The commissioner will chair this committee and will not vote.
+In case any of the original three Zone coaches are in a conflict of interest (having an athlete from their school involved in the appeal), the remaining five coaches will be alternates and will be chosen by the race director based on availability.
+The Commissioner will Chair this Committee and will not vote.

-The season of play for cross country shall be May 1 to the provincial championships on the third Saturday in October.
-The season of play is not intended to include July and August.
+The Season of Play for Cross Country shall be May 1 to the Provincial Championships on the third Saturday in October.
+The Season of Play is not intended to include July and August.
 Practice in the fall may begin August 16.
-See SECTION V - ACTIVITIES, Item C, pages 56-59 for more information.
+See SECTION V - ACTIVITIES, Item 3, pages 54-57 for more information.

-C. Zone Representation
+3. Zone Representation

-- 1. There shall be three race classifications for both boys and girls: - a) Junior under 16 before September 1 of that school year. - b) Intermediate under 17 before September 1 of that school year. - c) Senior under 19 before September 1 of that school year.
+- A. There shall be three race classifications for both boys and girls: - i.
+Junior under 16 before September 1 of that school year - ii.
+Intermediate under 17 before September 1 of that school year - iii.
+Senior under 19 before September 1 of that school year